Debugging JavaScript and TypeScript

 |---|---|

-curl | Print requests as curl commands. |
+curl | Print requests as curl commands |

 true | Print request & response info |

-false | Don’t print anything.
-Default |
+false | Don’t print anything (default) |

 Print fetch & node:http requests as curl commands

-Bun also supports printingfetch() and node:http network requests as curl commands by setting the environment variable BUN_CONFIG_VERBOSE_FETCH to curl.
-This prints the fetch request as a single-line curl command to let you copy-paste into your terminal to replicate the request.
+SetBUN_CONFIG_VERBOSE_FETCH to curl to print each fetch() and node:http request as a single-line curl command you can copy-paste into your terminal to replicate the request.

 [fetch] > are the request from your local code, and the lines with [fetch] < are the response from the remote server.